-7) M2F_32G (M.2 Socket 3 Connector)
+10) M2A SOCKET/M2B SOCKET (M.2 Socket 3 Connectors)

-The M.2 connector supports M.2 SATA SSDs and M.2 PCIe SSDs and supports SATA RAID configuration through the AMD Chipset.
-Please note that an M.2 PCIe SSD cannot be used to create a RAID array.
+The M.2 connectors support M.2 SATA SSDs or M.2 PCIe SSDs and support RAID configuration.
+Please note that an M.2 PCIe SSD cannot be used to create a RAID set with a SATA hard drive.
 Refer to Chapter 3, "Configuring a RAID Set," for instructions on configuring a RAID array.